jrobert2121/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ## Project Overview
+A new prototype, the MechaCar, is experiencing production issues that are impeding the manufacturing team's progress.
+Management would like the analytics team to review production data for insights that may aid the manufacturing team.

 ## Purpose
+The purpose of the project will be to conduct a linear regression to predict MPG, collect summary statistics on the PSI of the suspension coils, perform t-tests on the manufacturing lots, and design a study to compare performance against other vehicles.

 ## Linear Regression to Predict MPG
-Which variables/coefficients provided a non random amount of variance to the mpg values in the dataset?

-Is the slope of the linear model considered to be zero  why or why not?

-Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
+!Multiple_Linear_Regression](MechaCar_Statistical_Analysis/Resources/Multiple_linear_regression.png)

+The vehicle length (p value 2.6x10-12) and ground clearance (p value 5.21x10-8) variables provide a non random amount of variance to the MPG values in the dataset.
+In addition, the intercept is statistically significant with a p value of 5.08x10-8.
+This would indicate that there are likely other factors not included in our dataset that would have an impact on the MPG.

+The slope of the linear model is not considered to be zero.
+As shown, in the purple box above, the p-value is 5.35x10-11, which is much smaller than our assumed significance level of .05.
+Therefore, there is sufficient evidence to reject our null hypothesis.

+The linear model can reasonably predict MPG of the MechaCar.
+The r-squared value, as indicated in the orange box above, is .71.
+This indicates a 71% likelihood that future data points will fit the linear model.

 ## Summary Statistics on Suspension Coils
 write summary using screenshots of both summaries and address the following: